PeedroMelo/cheapest-route-finder/README.md

 ﻿# 🛫 Cheapest Route-Cost Finder
-A Restfull API that finds the best route cost between two places.
+A Restfull API that finds the cheapest route cost between two places.

 ## ⚙ This project was built with:
 - **ASP.NET Core (5.0.0)**: The ASP.NET Core Runtime enables you to run existing web/server applications.